 Another way to help is to keep all the information on the utility bill the same until the solar installation is complete.
 A name change or utility bill ownership change will delay the installation process.

-It costs about $300 dollars for an engineer to justify the usage under a new name and an additional three to four week wait.
-Some utilities, like NV Energy, don’t except justified usage.
+It costs about $300 dollars for an engineer to justify the usage under a new name and an additional three to four-week wait.
+Some utilities, like NV Energy, don’t accept justified usage.
 Instead, they delay the approval by a year so they can collect usage under the new name.